 Masala Chai Recipe (aka Indian Spiced Tea) is a soothing and warm tea made with milk and Indian spices, such as cardamom and ginger.
-Today I’m teaching you, how to make authentic Masala Chai today.
+Today I’m teaching you, how to make the authentic recipe today.
 It’s perfectly soul soothing, and goes so well with these Baked Spinach and Cheese Samosa or if you like sweet with your tea then do make this Suji ka Halwa.

 So, it’s finally a little cold here in the Middle East.
 Not cold by the rest of the world’s standards, but its cold for us because we’re so used to living in a crazy hot climate.
 Now people who know me well, would know that I’m not a tea person because coffee will always be my first love.